MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 ## Features and Functions
 In this project, I used several key functions in TunePad to bring each part of the Vietnamese national anthem to life.
 Here’s how each function contributes to the composition:

-- PlayNote: This function is used to play individual notes, forming the core melody of the anthem.
-By specifying different notes, I was able to recreate the anthem’s main theme on the piano, ensuring it resonates with the familiar tune that Vietnamese students remember.
+- PlayNote: This function plays individual notes based on their MIDI number.
+ ### Example of using playNote
+playNote(60, beats=1)  # Plays Middle C for 1 beat

+Here, playNote(60, beats=1) plays the note with MIDI number 60 (Middle C) for 1 beat.

-- Rest: The Rest function introduces pauses between notes, allowing for natural breaks in the melody.
-This is essential to accurately reflect the rhythm of the anthem, adding emphasis where needed and making the piece feel more authentic.
+- Rest: The Rest function introduces pauses between notes.

-- Beats: The beats parameter determines the duration of each note, allowing me to control how long each note is held.
-This parameter is crucial for aligning with the tempo and rhythm of the anthem, ensuring the melody flows smoothly from one note to the next.

-- Chord: Some parts of the anthem require multiple notes to be played simultaneously.
-The Chord function allows for this by enabling me to define chords (collections of notes) and play them together, adding depth to the piece and enriching the overall harmony.

-- Velocity: The velocity parameter controls the intensity or volume of each note, allowing me to add emotional emphasis at certain points.
-For example, I increased the velocity at the end of each verse to capture the anthem's powerful and patriotic tone, making the music feel more impactful.
+### Example of a Rest
+Rest(beats=0.5)  # Adds a half-beat pause

+This half-beat rest creates a break in the melody, giving it rhythm and emphasis.

+- Beats: This parameter specifies how long a note or rest should last.
+### Example of beats in playNote
+playNote(62, beats=2)  # Plays D4 for 2 beats

+Setting beats=2 makes the note last longer, aligning with the anthem’s tempo and flow.

+- Chord: This function allows multiple notes to play simultaneously.
+### Example of a chord
+chord = [60, 64, 67]  # Define a C major chord (C, E, G)
+playNote(chord, beats=1.5)  # Plays the chord for 1.5 beats

+In this example, playNote(chord, beats=1.5) plays a C major chord, adding harmonic depth.

+- Velocity: This parameter adjusts the volume or intensity of a note.
+### Example with velocity
+playNote(60, beats=1, velocity=100)  # Plays Middle C loudly

+Setting velocity=100 makes the note louder, emphasizing strong parts of the anthem.

 Combining these functions, I structured the anthem with a melody line on the piano and accompaniment parts played by additional instruments (bass and guitar) to create a fuller sound.
 This setup in TunePad allowed me to balance technical accuracy with cultural authenticity, resulting in a familiar and emotionally resonant rendition.